• Skip to primary navigation

 Instructions

-• Add heavy cream and milk and use a wooden spoon or spatula to stir until ingredients are combined (don't over-mix).
+• Add heavy cream and milk and use a wooden spoon or rubber spatula to stir until ingredients are combined (don't over-mix).

 • Allow to cool for about 10-15 minutes before scooping and serving warm.
 Top with vanilla ice cream, if desired.